FallDownTheSystem/modern-js/src/pages/new-es-features.md

 <Title :title="$route.meta.title" :description="$route.meta.description" />

-Now that we know a little bit about the history of JavaScript, we can move onto modern JavaScript.
+Now that we know a bit about the history of JavaScript, we can move onto modern JavaScript.
 In my mind, modern JavaScript means two things, the new language features released since ES5 and the build tools and frameworks we use these days to create JavaScript applications.

 In this article, we'll look at the new features introduced in the ECMAScript specifications.
 We're not going to look at every change and detail.
 Instead, we'll focus on new features, syntax, built-in types, and new methods to existing types.
 We'll also take a look at some new Web APIs.
-The article will also include some features that were in JavaScript before ES2015, but they're useful for explaining the new concepts.
+The article also includes some pre ES2015 features since they help explain the new concepts.

 ::: c info "Credit" box
 The examples in this article are based on [MDN articles](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference), found from this [ECMAScript compatibility table](https://kangax.github.io/compat-table/es6/), with some key differences.